tombish/bindbc-diligent/README.md

-# bindbc-diligent
+# bindbc-diligent WIP

-This project provides both static and dynamic bindings to the [DiligentCore](https://github.com/DiligentGraphics/DiligentCore) library.
+This project will provide both static and dynamic bindings to the [DiligentCore](https://github.com/DiligentGraphics/DiligentCore) library.